TREM proteins are cell surface receptors involved in innate immunity and the inflammatory response.

 Bio-Rad manufactures several antibodies specific to human and mouse TREM-1.

-Anti-human TREM-1 (MCA4697, clone TREM-37) and (MCA4698, clone TREM-26) are available in a purified format for Western blotting, and flow cytometry.
-Additionally, MCA4698 is available conjugated to biotin for flow cytometry and Western blotting or to RPE for flow cytometry.
-Both clones are available in convenient 25 ug/25 test sizes.
+Anti-human TREM-1 (MCA4697, clone TREM-37) is available in a purified format for Western blotting, and flow cytometry.
+This clone is available in convenient 25 ug/25 test size.

 Anti-mouse TREM-1 (MCA2578, clone L5-B8.2A12.3A12) has been conjugated to the traditional flow cytometry label FITC, and to high performance Alexa Fluor® 488 and Alexa Fluor® 647.
 This clone can also be obtained in a purified format in 0.1 mg and 0.25 mg sizes.